 Forty years ago, Boxing Day saw Arsenal play Chelsea, Aston Villa meet Coventry and Norwich and Ipswich battle it out for bragging rights in East Anglia.
 They were the only local derbies in the top flight, completely killing the myth that Boxing Day was all about games with your neighbours.
-It’s pretty much the same this season, for the fixture computer’s idea of local derby is to put south coast teams together with London.
+The only derby this season is Crystal Palace against West Ham.
 “In this day and age, it is not relevant,” said someone to me once when I questioned this.
 In this day and age it is arguably more difficult to use public transport at holiday time than it was 40 years ago!

 At the top level, it is debatable if we really need Boxing Day football.
 After all, we are saturated with the stuff 24 x 7 and attendances in the Premier are such that crowds cannot get any bigger than they are, so it is not a cash bonanza for the big clubs.
 In the old days, the equivalent of rationing compared to today’s football diet, clubs had their biggest crowds of the season at Christmas or Easter.

 Boxing Day football was the morning or lunchtime that people donned their Christmas scarves and hats and gave them their first airing after unwrapping them on December 25.
 If you believe the stories, the terraces were packed with Dads and their lads wearing the woolies that their wives or grannies had knitted them for Christmas.
 These days, Dads and their children are wrapped in Helly Hansen or Barbour, iPhone’s in their hands rather than gloves and Bovril.
 Meanwhile, Mum is tapping her feet, wondering when they will be back for that Boxing Day lunch.